 No interference with maternally derived antibodies is expected if vaccination is performed at 8 weeks of age against FCV, FHV-1.
 The recombinant canarypoxvirus cannot be neutralised by anti-FeLV antibodies.
-Anti-FPLV antibodies can remain at high levels at 8 weeks of age.
+Anti-chlamydophila antibodies are still detected at 10.6 weeks of age and anti-FPLV antibodies can remain at high levels at 8 weeks of age.
 The SPC mentions in section 5.8 that in presence of high levels of maternally derived specific antibodies, the basic vaccination scheme should be delayed until 12 weeks of age.